About Me. 👋

 My vision as an Industrial Designer is based on the idea that technological advancement is progressing faster than our collective ability to understand, question and incorporate it into our everyday lives.
 As systems like artificial intelligence become more embedded and complex, the real challenge shifts from just technological progress to helping people actively engage with these systems, learn from them and assert their agency within them.
 I believe that design plays a crucial role in facilitating this engagement.

 I view myself as a constructivist designer, believing that understanding cannot be handed over but must be cultivated through interaction, exploration and reflection [1].
-Instead of trying to reduce complexity to simple solutions, my goal is to create environments where individuals can build their own understanding.
-This viewpoint was influenced by my Final Bachelor Project, where I examined how children could interact with artificial intelligence through playful, modular activities.
-I built upon this idea during my Preparation FMP (M21), refining my design practice to focus on ambiguity, aesthetics and early making as key elements of the learning process.
+So rather than flattening complexity into neat solutions, I would rather make spaces where people can construct their own understanding.
+This first showed in my Final Bachelor Project, where I looked at how children might engage with AI through playful, modular activities and it sharpened during my Preparation FMP (M21), where ambiguity, aesthetics and early making became central to how I frame learning.

 At the heart of my vision is the significance of curiosity as a crucial element for engagement.
 I believe that true learning takes place when people are inspired to explore, question and accept uncertainty rather than being hurried toward quick fixes.
-In this context, design transforms from merely providing efficient solutions to creating experiences that encourage deeper interaction and engagement.
-Aesthetics, materiality and interaction are not simply decorative aspects but they are vital tools that help sustain this engagement.
+Framed this way, design is less about handing over efficient solutions and more about building experiences that pull people in.
+Aesthetics, ambiguity and interaction are not surface decoration here.
+They are what keeps the engagement alive.

 I imagine a future in which design extends beyond merely optimizing interfaces for usability and instead nurtures deeper understanding and reflection, especially in educational contexts and in relation to emerging technologies like artificial intelligence.
 Through Studio DRIBB, I aim to create artifacts and experiences that function as conceptual learning tools.
 Objects that are both approachable and captivating at first glance but reveal greater complexity through their use.